gburgyan/go-ctxdep/Readme.md

 1. **No Mocking Frameworks** - Just simple functions that return what you need
 2. **Parallel Testing** - Each test has its own context, no shared state
 3. **Clear Test Intent** - The test setup clearly shows what each dependency will do
-4. **Type Safety** - The compiler ensures your test factories match the expected signatures
+4. **Type Safety** - The compiler ensures your test adapters match the expected signatures
 5. **No Abstraction Breaking** - The business logic doesn't know it's being tested
 6. **Lazy Evaluation** - Database connections are only made if actually needed